-For the creation of this type of vegetation roof there are a large number of special made shredders or mincers, that break up branches and remains of pruning, with a diameter of up to 10 cm.
+For the creation of this type of vegetation roof there are a large number of special made shredders or mincers that act by breaking branches and pruning remains with a diameter of up to 10 cm.

-3. How to increase and favor biodiversity in cultivation
+3. Increase and favor biodiversity in cultivation

-B iodiversity: The word biodiversity means "biological variety" and comes from joining the words bio- (life) with the word "diversity" which comes from the Latin diversitas = "variety".
+B iodiversity: The word biodiversity has the meaning of "biological variety" and comes from joining the words bio- (life) with the word "diversity" which comes from the Latin diversitas = "variety".
 In two words: variety of life.